hansonkd/skyline/README.md

 # SkylineMQ

-A fast, hackable MQTT message broker with a dash of Pheonix.
+A fast, hackable MQTT message broker with a dash of Phoenix.

 ## Goal

-When looking around at a MQTT packages, almost all of them were static packages that you configure with hooks.
 Skyline aims to be a framework for building brokers, not configuring brokers.

 It is also a mechanism for plugging into outside events, like building an Adapter for Phoenix Channels (not implemented yet).